peterhangg/shoppies/README.md

 # The Shoppies

 A React web app for the Shopify frontend 2021 Challenge.
-View [Demo] (https://react-shoppies.netlify.app/).
+View [Demo](https://react-shoppies.netlify.app/)

 ## The Challenge
----
 We need a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.

 We'd like a simple to use interface that makes it easy to: